Searching for footing in a life nearly extinguished by COVID

 During an ordinary year, he might see three or four patients suffering from acute respiratory distress syndrome, a life-threatening condition in which fluid floods into the lungs.
 Now, the hospital in suburban Carmel had 18 ARDS patients at once.

-Back home, he stripped off his scrubs in the garage and tossed them straight into the washer, trying to avoid spreading COVID to Kari and the boys.
+Back home, he stripped off his scrubs in the garage and tossed them straight into the washer, trying to avoid spreading COVID-19 to Kari and the boys.
 But the couple, who met in 2004 at a round-the-clock Mexican restaurant favored by hospital workers getting off nightshifts, were matter of fact about his odds of getting the virus.

 When the tickling cough started in the second week of July, Rodney thought it was allergies until the COVID test came back positive.
 Kari was not caring for coronavirus patients, at least not knowingly.
 But she was still feeling the residual effects of a bout with pneumonia and by that weekend, she was laboring to breathe.